 Hello!
 I’m Ceri.
-I am very lucky to live and work in Whitby, on the beautiful Yorkshire coast.
+I am very lucky to live and work in Whitby, on the beautiful North Yorkshire coast.

-I began my career in photography as a press photographer, starting at the local paper and moving on to shoot for the national papers.
+I began my career in photography as a press photographer, starting my career at the Whitby Gazette and moving on to shoot for the national press.

 Living and Working in Whitby